ratanahaerlavynah/dreamy/_poems/53-a-vision-she-once-had.md

 threaded with the breath of oceans that knew me before I arrived, and veils of color unnamed by any human tongue.

-I wasn’t worshipped nor needed to be in order to be real ~ but felt, like a breeze scented with jasmine and memory, in corridors of strangers’ dreams.
+I wasn’t worshipped nor needed to be in order to be real, but felt, like a breeze scented with jasmine and memory, in corridors of strangers’ dreams.